 Noting that the privacy claim was based on intrusion (as opposed to the publication of confidential information), the court considered the context in which the pages and comments were published was critical to the privacy claim.
 Morgan LCJ held that, while information such as the photograph of CG, his name, the circumstances of his offending and his general location may not ordinarily attract a reasonable expectation of privacy, the “harassment context” and threats of violence against CG meant that this was “cumulatively information in respect of which the respondent had a reasonable expectation of privacy because of the risk that those who wished to do him harm could have established his whereabouts in order to do so” .

-“[W]hether Facebook had actual knowledge of the misuse of private information which we have identified or knowledge of facts and circumstances which made it apparent that the publication of the information was private” .
+“Whether Facebook had actual knowledge of the misuse of private information which we have identified or knowledge of facts and circumstances which made it apparent that the publication of the information was private” .

-Only in relation to RS’s page was Facebook held to have had knowledge of facts and circumstances making it apparent that the material published amounted to private information.
+It was only in relation to the Second Page that was Facebook held to have had knowledge of facts and circumstances making it apparent that the material published amounted to private information.
 This was on the basis that a letter (on 26 November 2013) from CG’s solicitors complained of the identification of the general area in which he was living and referred to the police having warned him that his life was under threat from paramilitaries.
-Facebook was on notice of the risk to CG and failed act expeditiously to take down the information.
-Accordingly, it was liable for MPI from 26 November until 4/5 December 2013.
+Facebook was on notice of the risk to CG and failed to act expeditiously to take down the information.
+Accordingly, it was liable for the misuse of private information only from 26 November until 4/5 December 2013.